-Here’s all you need to know about brogues, including how to wear them:
+For more detailed style advice and all you need to know about how to wear brogues, read on:

 Brogues were originally intended for use on boggy landscapes, with perforations to allow water to seep out.
 These perforations have now become decorative and in general terms, a brogue shoe is a dress shoe with patterning.